coderefinery/installation/content/conda-environment.md

 ## Activating the `coderefinery` environment

-In the workshop, we will ask you to activate this environment like this:
+In the workshop, we will ask you to activate this environment.

+First, follow the steps 1 and 2 in {ref}`the above section <conda-environment>` (i.e. open your terminal shell and activate `conda`).
+Then run the following:
 ```shell
 source activate coderefinery
 ```